mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 A simple, ultra-lightweight AngularJS service which automatically generates data forms with callbacks using a simple JSON model.

 # Live Example
-A basic plunker example of this library is now available [here](http://embed.plnkr.co/ETaJ3W/preview)
+A basic plunker example of this library is now available <a href="http://embed.plnkr.co/ETaJ3W/preview" target="_blank">here</a>

 # Installation

-Installation is easy.
 The only project requirements are AngularJS, AngularBootstrapUI, and UIRouter.

 #### Install with Bower
 ```sh